liubingdong/EasyMultiProfiler/README.md

                collapse_by = 'row',action = 'get') -> assay_data
 ```

-3. caculate the result from other packages
+3. Caculate the result from other packages

 ```R
 assay_data <- assay_data |> tibble::column_to_rownames('primary')